mehow/meshtastic-protobufs/README.md

 ## Overview

-This a fork of the official Protobuf message definitions for the Meshtastic project, adding `ServoControlConfig` message to `ModuleConfig`.
+This is a fork of the official Protobuf message definitions for the Meshtastic project, adding `ServoControlConfig` message to `ModuleConfig`.